eprints/MVG/org-docs/CHARTER.md

-# Charter for the [FIXME] Organization
+# Charter for the EPrints Organization

-This is the organizational charter for the [FIXME] Organization (the "Organization").
+This is the organizational charter for the EPrints Organization (the "Organization").
 By adding their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), Steering Committee members agree as follows.

 ## 1. Mission

-[Set out mission of the Organization].
+Promote and guide the continued development of the EPrints platform in providing excellence, control and flexibility for the dissemination of all research outputs.

 ## 2. Steering Committee